 You can host a live broadcast or ask people to register for attendance to a free webinar in return for their valuable information.

-Don’t email consumers who have previously unsubscribed from the email marketing list, you will get in trouble and may be required to pay a fine.
+Don’t email consumers who have previously unsubscribed from the email marketing list.
+Otherwise, you will get in trouble and may be fined.

 Don’t purchase email lists from third-parties.
 These lists will also require opt-ins from the people on the list.
 This may be difficult to prove that it’s real too.

 Don’t cold call.
 Some companies carry out cold calling about one thing but then ask over the phone if they agree to opt-in.
-This is not allowed and is a violation of privacy.
+This is a violation of privacy and you should never do it.